Nik Stauskas: 2014 NBA draft

-Discussion about him entering the 2014 NBA draft began when he got hot in January 2014 and his father told Sports Illustrated, "He knows all he has to do is keep his nose to the grindstone for another couple of months, and there's a really good possibility he might be able to go pro."
+Discussion about him entering the 2014 NBA draft began in January 2014, while his father told Sports Illustrated, "He knows all he has to do is keep his nose to the grindstone for another couple of months, and there's a really good possibility he might be able to go pro."
 However, a few days later, Stauskas attempted to distance himself from his father's statements and apologized to his fans.
 Following the season, Stauskas, who was regarded as a likely late first round selection, said he would need some time to process his decision and that he would make his decision after talking to his coaches and family.
 On April 6, Stauskas said he would make his decision within the next week or so.
 On April 10, reports emerged that Stauskas had decided to go pro, but he denied he had made a decision.
 The reports were based on rumors that Stauskas had decided to hire Mark Bartelstein as his agent.
 Bartelstein is the father of former Michigan teammate Josh Bartelstein, and agent for former teammate Tim Hardaway Jr.